 In July 2021, the Company granted options to non-employee directors to purchase an aggregate of 150,000 shares of its common stock at an exercise price of \$3.00 per share.
-The options vest one year from the date of grant, expire ten years from the date of grant and had an aggregate grant date fair value of \$244,200, which was recognized ratably over the vesting period.
-These options, which were the only options granted during the three months ended September 30, 2021, had a grant-date fair value of \$1.63 per share.
-The Company recognized compensation expense for stock option awards of approximately \$0 and \$56,000 during the three month periods ended September 30, 2022 and 2021, respectively.
+The options vest one year from the date of grant, expire ten years from the date of grant and had an aggregate grant date fair value of \$244,200, which will be recognized ratably over the vesting period.
+On May 26, 2023, the Board of Directors cancelled 150,000 options consisting of 50,000 options each to John Stiska, Katherine Crothall and Scott Anderson with an exercise price of \$3.00.
+In its place, the Board granted 150,000 options consisting of 50,000 options consisting of 50,000 options each with an exercise price of \$1.10 vesting immediately to John Stiska, Katherine Crothall and Scott Anderson.
+In addition to the director options, the Board granted CFO William Greene 100,000 options with an exercise price of \$1.10 with 25% vesting immediately the remainder vesting at 25% per year thereafter.
+These options, which were the only options granted during the year ended June 30, 2023, had a grant-date fair value of \$1.10 per share.
+The Company recognized compensation expense for stock option awards of approximately \$113,000 during the year ended June 30, 2023.
+None of these potentially dilutive securities were included in the computation of diluted earnings per share as their impact would be anti-dilutive.
+The Company recognized \$5,000 and \$10,000 in compensation expense for stock options during the three months and six months ended December 31, 2023, respectively.